-This is a follow up to derogation decision that granted Poland right to introduce mandatory split payment for selected goods and services in Poland.
+This is a follow up to derogation decision that granted Poland rights to introduce mandatory split payment for selected goods and services in Poland.

-According to the annex to the draft legislation, the split payment mechanism will obligatorily be applied to 150 product and service groups defined in accordance with the Polish Classification of Products and Services (PKWiU) from 2008.
+The split payment mechanism will be applied to 150 product and service groups determined in accordance with the Polish Classification of Products and Services (PKWiU) of 2008.

 In general, the following groups of goods and services can be distinguished:

-Taking into account the risk of imposing significant sanctions, both on the part of the supplier and the buyer, it will be crucial to properly identify the transactions covered by the obligatory split payment method and then comply with this regime.
+Given the risk of high sanctions being imposed, both for the supplier and the buyer, it will be crucial to correctly identify the transactions covered by mandatory split payment and to identify and settle them correctly.

-The legislator planned that rules on the obligatory split payment become effective from 1 September 2019.
-Some provisions (for example PIT / CIT sanctions related with not using split payment) will take effect from January 1, 2020.
+The legislator has planned that the mandatory split payment will become effective from November 1, 2019.
+Some provisions (including sanctions related to the lack of split payment payments) will apply from January 1, 2020.